python-can-define-radio/sdr-course/classroom_activities/039-Multiply-signals-continued.md

 Open the "Save As" window.
 In that window, you may not be able to see the .grc_gnuradio directory that you created.
 If you can't see it, then press Ctrl+H to show hidden files.

-Name the file `on_off_cycle_hier_block.grc`, and save it in the .grc_gnuradio directory.
+Name the file `mix_sine_wave_hier_block.grc`, and save it in the .grc_gnuradio directory.

 Flowgraph:
 ```
 Parameter

-Parameter

-Signal  --> Float to  ---┐
+Pad     --> Float to  ---┐
 Source      Complex      |
                          └->
                               Multiply  -->  Pad Sink
                          ┌->
                          |
+               Signal  --┘
-           Pad Source  --┘
+               Source
 ```

+_Notes:_

-_Note:_ The Square Signal source should be attached to the `re` port on the Float to Complex block.
+- The Pad Source should be attached to the `re` port on the Float to Complex block.
+- The `im` port on Float to Complex should not be connected.

+Parameters:

 - Variable (_already in the flowgraph_) with id `samp_rate`:
   - Delete this block.
 It is automatically created, but in this case, we do not want it.
-- First Parameter:
+- Parameter:
   - Id: `samp_rate`
   - Label: `Sample Rate`
   - Type: `Float`
-- Second Parameter:
-  - Id: `frequency`
-  - Label: `Frequency`
+- Pad Source:
-  - Type: `Float`
+  - Output type: `Float`
 - Signal Source:
-  - Output Type: `float`
+  - Output Type: `complex`
   - Sample Rate: `samp_rate`
-  - Waveform: `Square`
+  - Waveform: `Sine`
-  - Frequency: `frequency`
+  - Frequency: `20`
 - Options block (_already in the flowgraph_):
-  - Title: `On Off Cycle Hier Block`
+  - Title: `Mix Sine Wave Hier Block`
   - Generate Options: `Hier Block`

 Now, save that file, and press the "Generate" button (right next to run).